oliviadrake/CA3/README.md

 Also stored in the config file is the filepath for the log file.

 The HTML template is accessed in the code through the config file, make sure the name of the HTML file name is correct in the config file.
-Also ensure the HTML file is stored in the 'CA3' folder in the 'templates' folder.
+Also ensure the HTML file is stored in the 'CA3' folder (or CA3-main if downloaded from github) in the 'templates' folder.
 (/CA3/templates/'your_html_file'.html)

 Your local location should be stored in the config file, update the function with your city name before running.

 # Testing
 To run each test in the 'tests' folder, use pytest:
-From within the CA3 directory run the command 'python -m pytest'
+From within the CA3 directory (or CA3-main if downloaded from github) run the command 'python -m pytest'

 When the main code is run, a testing function will run and show an error to show a function failed a test before any of the code is run to save hassle for the user.